 – In the relay, they give def setting and its Operation time is 0-30 Now if I select 30 as an operation time

 And for over current, my setting is 78A at 5 sec.

-– Relay shall trip while motor load current arrives at 78 Amps for the duration of 5 seconds.
+– Relay shall trip while motor load current arrives at 78 Amps for 5 seconds.
 (0-30 sec is the range).

-– Because I have select 5 sec TMS and also in a def setting I select 30 for operation time of DFT
+– Because I have selected 5 sec TMS and also in a def setting I select 30 for operation time of DFT

 – What is the difference between these 2?